sagemath/trac_to_gh/Issue 1323.md

 # Issue 1323: generate all subspaces of a vector space/projective space

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1323

 Original creator: jason